Personal Property Tax Payment and penalty

 State Tax Relief (Car Tax)

-, then call the County at 703-792-6710.
-You must report within 60 days of moving to the County, or you will be assessed a late filing penalty.
+.
+Contact the County within 60 days of moving to avoid assessment of a late filing penalty.

 Moving a vehicle out of Prince William County.
 You must register the vehicle with the state and or municipality where the vehicle is moved to.
 Failure to update the registration will result in continued personal property tax liability with Prince William County.
 It is recommended that the move be reported to both the County and to the Virginia Department of Motor Vehicles.
 If you have questions or concerns, please contact Taxpayer Services at 703-792-6710